 The water supports our body, and it essentially takes off the weight on the joints.
 The result is an improved range of motion and flexibility.
 You can also find relief in warm baths in the evenings.

 When you relax in a hot water tub, you’ll lower your blood pressure and increase your heart rate.
 According to various studies in 2016, immersion may have robust effects on the body’s blood pressure and vascular function.

 The authors have suggested that passive heat therapies may reduce the risk of mortality, which is for people who don’t have the ability to continue exercising.
 The earlier research has found that a 10-minute immersion in hot tubs may lower blood pressure for people who have heart problems.
 Overall, this is an excellent therapy for those who want to improve their cardiovascular health.

 6. Improved Sensitivity to Insulin

-There’s a hypothesis from scientists that regular exposure to saunas and thermal therapies may improve insulin sensitivity in the body.
+There’s a hypothesis from scientists that regular exposure to best infrared sauna and thermal therapies may improve insulin sensitivity in the body.
 This is beneficial for patients who have diabetes to manage the spike in their blood sugar better.

 Avoiding Hot Tubs

 There are times that a prolonged soak in saunas may not benefit you.
 This is something that you should consult first with your physician, especially if you have one or more of the following: